 When my first was born after a grueling 54 hours of labor we were exhausted, and this was the point when the sleepless nights were just about to begin!
 Five weeks in, I had a reflux baby that screamed inconsolably, breastfeeding issues and I was completely sleep deprived.
 This baby would only sleep in my arms!
 I spent hours bouncing, rocking and shushing her and then gently placing her tiny body into the bassinet and trying to ninja my way out from under her, but the moment I stepped away she would sense me gone, open her eyes, scream and the process would start all over again.
 My postpartum depression was at an all time high and the lack of sleep and stress was causing me to become delusional.
 I was rapidly going down hill.
 I remember talking to my midwife on the phone after my husband pleaded that I call and talk to her and she asked how we were sleeping.
 SLEEP?!?!
 What the hell is that?
 I hadn’t gotten more than 45 minutes of consecutive sleep since 3 days before she was born, when I went into labor!
 She said to me, “Maria, put her in bed with you, she needs to be near you!”
 I was appalled, put the baby in bed with me?
 No way, I’ll kill her.
 I mean that is what society has been telling us for years right?
 Babies sleep in cribs, not with moms, right?
 Or was I wrong?
+This guide on baby crib for short moms helped me decide on the perfect crib.

 She knew I was a researcher, someone who liked to read and would trust peer reviewed journal articles and studies, so she started sending them to me.
 I spent hours that night reading article after article and the consensus was the same.
 Co-sleeping, when done safely and under certain conditions was perfectly safe, in fact, could be even safer for my baby!
 I was shocked.
 Everything I thought I knew was wrong.
 I remember that first night I brought her into bed with me.
 We had read and set everything up to sleep safely and I tucked her in with me and eventually I closed my eyes.
 Five hours later she gently roused to feed.
 FIVE FREAKIN’ hours I slept!
 I wept tears of joy, My baby had slept, I had slept and we were ok!
 She fed quickly and snuggled back in and was up 3 hours later.
 This was the beginning of me throwing everything I had thought I had previously known about parenting out the window, and starting to follow my instinct and begin to question everything I thought I knew.